 As described in Cullen (2007) (see also figure 4) it is possible to output the look stack before the summation.
-The ASIRAS instrument runs at a constant PRF and the short travel time associated with and airborne instrument allows each pulse to be transmitted and received before the next pulse is transmitted.
-Each received pulse is divided into 128 Doppler beams and beams that illuminate the current level 1b surface area are slant range corrected and summed to form the current level 1b waveform.
+The ASIRAS instrument runs at a constant PRF and the short travel time associated with an airborne instrument allows each pulse to be transmitted and received before the next pulse is transmitted.
+Since all pulses are coherent it is possible to select the number of pulses in a burst during post processing.

+Each burst is divided into a number of Doppler beams and beams that illuminate the current level 1b surface area are slant range corrected and summed to form the current level 1b waveform.
 Thus the number of beams that are summed to form one level 1b waveform depends on the range to the reflecting point and the speed of the aircraft.
-For the Fram Strait profile an average of 160 slant range corrected Doppler beams has been summed to form each level 1b waveform.
+For the Fram Strait profile an average of 160 Doppler beams has been summed to form each level 1b waveform.